idzan/idzan-wp2static-conversion/README.md

 * fix projects not exporting correctly
 * site optimizations with autooptimize
 * more image compression
-* fix deploying static site, check older project on netlify
+* fix deploying static site, check older project on netlify - done
 * other things that might find, lol